Sistema de gestión de distribuidores para Nigeria y otros mercados africanos

 • Secondary visibility.
 Brands see what is selling at retail, which SKUs need push, and where to recalibrate trade schemes.

 • Payment transparency.
 Digital statements of account and credit or debit notes keep every stakeholder on the same page.
+Payment collection has improved from 72% to 91% in reported deployments.

 • Analytics for distributors.
 Distributors who see their own performance data move from logistics to problem solving.
 They identify low-performing retailers and SKUs, and act on them.